Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: ESO VLT/MUSE Observations of LAB 1

 \section{ESO VLT/MUSE Observations of LAB\,1}

-LAB 1 was observed with MUSE \citep[][]{Bacon2010} in its wide field mode configuration without adaptive optics at the European Southern Observatories Unit Telescope 4 (Antu) in three service-mode programmes (094.A-0605 PI: M.Hayes, 095.A-0570 PI: Bower, and 097.A-0831 PI: Hayes) from 2014 to 2016.
+LAB 1 was observed with MUSE \citep[][]{Bacon2010} in its wide field mode configuration without adaptive optics at the European Southern Observatories Unit Telescope 4 (Antu) in three service-mode programmes from 2014 to 2016 (ESO Programme IDs 094.A-0605, 095.A-0570, and 097.A-0831 with principal investigators Hayes, Bower, and Hayes, respectively).
 A log of these observations is given in Table~\ref{tab:obslog}.
 The individual exposure times are typically 1500\,s, only with one exposure being significantly shorter (510\,s).
 In total the three programmes accumulated a total open-shutter time of 63390\,s (17.6 h) on the target.

 The three different programmes centred the instrument on different regions of the blob.
 While programmes 094.A-0605 and 095.A-0570 centred the 1\arcmin{}$\times$1\arcmin{} MUSE field of view slightly north of LAB 1 to encompass also the northern neighbouring Ly$\alpha$ blob LAB 8, programme 097.A-0831 centred on a region south-west of the brightest blob structure.
-This off-set was motivated by a detection of a previously unknown low-surface brightness extension of the blob in an a reduction of the data from programme 094.A-0605 \citep[see][]{Geach2016}.
-Each programme used the dithering and rotation pattern that is recommended in the the MUSE observing manual\footnote{\url{http://www.eso.org/sci/facilities/paranal/instruments/muse/doc.html}}.
-This pattern reduces the systematic effects that occur on the edges of the 24 individual spectrographs and their images slicers.
-Unfortunately, one exposure suffered from a severe tracking error and could not be used in the stack.
+This off-set was motivated by a detection of a previously unknown low-surface brightness extension of the blob in a reduction of the data from programme 094.A-0605 \citep[see][]{Geach2016}.
+Each programme used the dithering and rotation pattern that is recommended in the MUSE observing manual\footnote{\url{http://www.eso.org/sci/facilities/paranal/instruments/muse/doc.html}}.
+Unfortunately, one exposure suffered from a severe tracking error and could not be used in the final analysis.
+Thus the total integration time of the analysable dataset is 17.2\,h.

 The DIMM seeing reported by ESO for the observation ranges from 0.5\arcsec{} to 1.7\arcsec{}, but with the majority of exposures taken at sub-arcsecond seeing (mean: 0.87\arcsec{}, median: 0.88\arcsec{}).
 A potentially more accurate measurement of the seeing is provided by the FHWM measurements of stars in the meteorology fields recorded by MUSE's slow-guiding system (SGS column of Table~\ref{tab:obslog}).
 Albeit having a slightly larger scatter, the measured image quality by the SGS is often a bit better than the site-wide values provided by the DIMM (mean: 0.83\arcsec{}, median: 0.78\arcsec{}),